-An architectural rendering of the future Career & Student Success Center second floor.
+An architectural rendering of the future McGoldrick Center for Career & Student Success second floor

 The Portland Commons Residence Hall, anchoring the corners of Durham and Bedford Streets, complements the design of our Osher Map Library and Wishcamper Center.
 Together the structures will frame a prominent arrival to the center of our Portland campus.

 Portland Commons will meet our three key objectives of providing affordable housing, meeting the highest sustainability standards, and adding an aesthetically pleasing cornerstone to the campus entryway.

 Reflecting the geometry of the Durham and Bedford Street intersection, the four wings of the Hall form a parallelogram that encloses a half-acre semi-private residential courtyard.

 A five-story portion frames Bedford Street and the new Residential Quad and a higher, eight-story portion frames Durham Street and the northern edge of the courtyard.
 The height of the lower Bedford Street wing is approximately the same height of the Wishcamper Center and directly across the street.

 The lower Bedford Street wing of the Portland Commons turns to run parallel to Durham Street, forming the eastern edge of our new one-acre Residential Quad.

 The Residential Quad is an open, gently sloping green lawn that will become the signature open space for USM, framed by Masterton Hall on the west, the new Portland Commons on the east, and the new McGoldrick Center for Career & Student Success on the north.

 The McGoldrick Center for Career & Student Success serves as a fulcrum in the overall campus plan, reconciling the non-parallel geometries of Bedford and Falmouth Streets.